-Counterfeit Currency statutes make it unlawful to possess fake currency in certain amounts as well as make it unlawful to possess devices used to make fake currency.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Counterfeit currency statutes make it unlawful to possess fake currency in certain amounts as well as make it unlawful to possess devices used to make fake currency.
+Both federal and Florida laws include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, counterfeit currency offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state counterfeit currency offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Federal counterfeit currency offenses are investigated and prosecuted by various agencies, including the FBI, DEA, IRS, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing counterfeit currency include:

 18 USC Sec.
 492 –